jwt/ruby-jwt/README.md

 encoded_token.header # {'kid'=>'hmac', 'alg'=>'HS256'}
 ```

-A JWK can be used to verify the token, the alg parameter is used to resolve the JWA to be used.
+A JWK can be used to verify the token if it's possible to derive the signing algorithm from the key.

 ```ruby
 jwk_json = '{